 If the speedometer gear needs replacement now is the time.
-I replaced the large o-ring.
+I replaced the large O-ring.
 This is a standard NAPA part for the TH-400 transmission.
 I also made a 1/2-inch hole below the radio on the left side of the transmission tunnel to run the pulse generator wires.
 Make the hole close enough to the transmission connection so the pulse generator's plug will be inside the car when the project is completed.

 The differences are more apparent when viewed from the rear.
-The 1983 dashboard (bottom pic) is extended to accommodate the electronic speedometers logic board.
+The 1983 dashboard (bottom photograph) is extended to accommodate the electronic speedometers logic board.
 There are also four additional contacts specifically for the speedometer.

 The red arrow identifies the 12 volt speedometer connection.

 The green arrow identifies the speedometer's ground connection.